Slow Cooker Beef Short Ribs with Red Wine Sauce

 STEP FIVE: DE-FAT THE SAUCE

 Beef short-ribs can be very fatty.
-Removing the fat from the sauce after cooking is recommended.
+Removing the fat from the sauce after cooking is essential.
 The following method is how I prefer to do it as it gets a lot of the fat out.
-Use your own preferred method.

 Once the ribs are done cooking, separate them from the sauce and let them cool.
-Refrigerate overnight.
+Wrap them up and refrigerate.

-Re-warm the sauce and ribs on low heat in a pan.
-Let this cook while you prepare whatever sides you plan to serve with the ribs.
+Re-warm the sauce, veggies and ribs on low heat in a pan.
+Let this gently warm while you prepare whatever sides you plan to serve with the ribs.

-My two favorite pairing options are: 1. serving the ribs bone-in over a mash (potatoes or celeriac), or 2. serving the ribs de-boned over pasta.
+My two favorite side options are: 1. serving the ribs bone-in over a mash (potatoes or celeriac), or 2. serving the ribs de-boned, shredded and mixed into the sauce served over pasta.

 Slow Cooked Short Ribs with Red Wine Sauce